 After that first, one-month review, William Bentley held the meeting that changed it all.
 He called it the “Your ass is grass” meeting.

 Due to the turnover at most fast food restaurants, it’s impossible to compile a complete record of Robert R. Johnson’s employment history, but he was able to secure a technical assistant position at a prestigious online company before working for the box factory.
-Robert R. Johnson informed his fellow employees, shortly after being hired for that position, that he felt like his whole life had led him to that moment.
+Robert R. Johnson informed his fellow employees, shortly after his first day at the box factory that he felt like his whole life had led him to that moment.
 He, like most young people his age, was obsessed with computers.
 It was both his greatest attribute, and eventually his greatest albatross, for he had little to no patience for customers, and potential clients, that didn’t know the most fundamental operations of the internet.
 His employers considered him a dynamo at the position.
 Although it’s often difficult for former employers to reveal information, good or bad, on former employees, the Human Resources representative that I spoke with informed me that Robert’s numbers were such that he received a raise in seven of the eight quarters he spent with them.
 The company thought that their relationship with Robert Johnson was mutual, and it was for Robert, in a personal sense.
 In his exit interview, Robert R. Johnson informed his former employer that he began to grow restless with the idea of spending the rest of his life behind a computer.

-“He came from a long line of men that worked with their hands,” a personal friend of Robert’s, named Mark Norton, reported Robert as saying.
+“He came from a long line of men that worked with their hands,” a friend of Robert’s, named Mark Norton, reported Robert as saying.
 “He said that he had spent his life doing everything he could to avoid manual labor, then once he achieved it, he felt like he missed something in life.
 He began to long for the rigors of craftsmanship.
-He had this idea that he needed to work with his hands, like his dad and his grandpa had.
-He said he was more than willing to take a pretty decent cut in pay to do so.
+He had this idea that he needed to work with his hands, as his dad and his grandpa had.
+He said he was more than willing to take a decent cut in pay to do so.
 His wife, he said, was less than willing, but she knew how unhappy he was, and she came around to his way of thinking.”

 The fact that Robert should’ve continued to avoid manual labor was evident in his first month at the plant.
 Robert, however, wasn’t one to give up easily.
 He told anyone that would ask that working with his hands was in his blood, and that his heritage was such that he would eventually overcome whatever initial obstacles he faced.